[UPDATED JULY 2023]

 Despite what you may think, not all dogs can swim!
 Bigger dogs like Labradors and Golden Retrievers tend to take to the water with ease.
 On the other hand, dogs with shorter legs – like Pugs, Bulldogs and Dachshunds – often struggle to stay afloat.

 You can still take your dog for a dip even if they’re not the best swimmer!
 We recommend using a dog life jacket like the FloatCoat™ from Ruffwear.
-The extra buoyancy and support will mean less effort for your dog, and it’ll reduce the strain on their joints!
+The extra buoyancy will help your dog feel supported in the water.
+Swimming is a great low-impact way for your dog to get exercise while reducing the pressure on their joints.

 How to notice a strong current